REDiTECH-NOC/MAIN/Windows/365 Powershell Commands.md

-# Various Commands to use with powershell for managing microsoft 365
+# Commands to use with powershell for managing microsoft 365
-## Install Azure AD module
+## -Install Azure AD module
 ```
 Install-Module -Name AzureAD
 ```